Buying A Houston Home? Do You Know What NOT To Buy?

 Effects: 6% Of the Market

-Property located on a lot adjacent to a lot with a commercial property according to Google Maps.
+Properties included in this analysis are those located adjacent to a lot with a commercial property according to Google Maps.

 1. Traffic Congestion